Decorative element

 Water Uptake by Nanoparticles

-Condensation of water on particles is one of the most important physical processes in the atmosphere.
-We previously investigated the effects of size, shape and chemical composition of nanoparticles on their ability to absorb water from the environment using experiments, molecular dynamics simulation, and theory. |
+Condensation of water on particles is one of the most important physical processes in the atmosphere because it leads to eventual cloud formation.
+We previously investigated the effects of size, shape and chemical composition of nanoparticles on their ability to absorb water from the environment using experiments, molecular dynamics simulation, and theory.
+Papers on this topic are in this collection of papers.

-Indoor Air Chemistry
+Indoor Air Chemistry of Ozone

 People spend more than 90% of their lives indoors, yet so little is known about chemistry of indoor air.
-We published a few papers on reactions between common air pollutants such as ozone and molecules emitted by common household products such as carpet cleaners. |
+Early in the group's history, we published a few papers on reactions between ozone, a common indoor air pollutant, and molecules emitted by common household products such as carpet cleaners.

 Pre-UCI Research

-This link describes graduate research on ionic complexes and postdoctoral research on atmospheric kinetics, spectroscopy, and reaction dynamics done by Prof. Nizkorodov before he came to UCI. |
+This section describes graduate research on ionic complexes and postdoctoral research on atmospheric kinetics, spectroscopy, and reaction dynamics done by Prof. Nizkorodov before he came to UCI.